-Cross-Chapter Box 8, Table 2 | Storylines of possible worlds resulting from different mitigation options.
-The storylines build upon Cross-Chapter Box 8, Table 1 and the assessments of Chapters 1-5.
-Only a few of the many possible storylines were chosen and they are presented for illustrative purposes.
+Cross-Chapter Box 8, Table 2: Storylines of possible worlds resulting from different mitigation options.
+The storylines build upon Cross-Chapter Box 8, Table 1, and the assessments of Chapters 1-5.
+These are only a few of possible storylines; their choice is for illustrative purposes.